ar4nhey/litspatz4c/README.md

 ## AR.js

-The following 3D models were published by Sketchfab as Creative Commons resources:
+The following 3D models were published by Sketchfab as Creative Commons resources.
+The used marker is the Hiro-Marker that can be downloaded as [PDF]

 ### Elf Wizzard